 - Human beings are to care for the Earth, utilizing it to meet human needs without degrading it.

-- Caring for people requires caring for Creation.
+- Caring for people requires caring for creation.

-- Caring for the poor requires caring for Creation, since those living in poverty and vulnerable populations, especially children, suffer the most from environmental degradation.
+- Caring for the poor requires caring for creation, since those living in poverty and vulnerable populations, especially children, suffer the most from environmental degradation.

-- Religious communities have the responsibility of teaching and practicing the message of Creation care and integrating it into the whole of religious life.
+- Religious communities have the responsibility of teaching and practicing the message of creation care and integrating it into the whole of religious life.